farces/py_helpers/README.md

 Implements ActionTree(key,subkey,callback) which accepts a callback to be called for each subkey within the key provided, and finally on the parent key.
 DeleteTree is a wrapper for this function.

+Key argument must be a _winreg.HKEY_* constant, or a key already opened through _winreg.OpenKey.

+Subkey argument must be a string containing a subkey of key, and must not be None.

-Callback must be a function or lambda accepting 2 arguments:
+Callback argument must be a function or lambda accepting 2 arguments:
 * Root key (as passed to ActionTree, e.g. _winreg.HKEY_CURRENT_USER)
 * Subkey (string representation of subkey within key e.g. SOFTWARE\test\Test Key #1)
 These arguments can be passed directly into _winreg.* functions (such as DeleteKey).